s-furutani/network-prebunking-problem/README.md

 The results can be viewed in `plot_results.ipynb`.

 ## Citation
-If you find this repository useful, please cite the following paper
+If you find this repository useful, please cite the following paper:

 ```
 TBA